htruong/hackable-consumer-hardware/README.md

-# Two decades of hackable consumer electronic products
+# List of hackable consumer electronic products

 Here is my list of amazing consumer electronic devices in the last two decades that are ubiquitous, have significant hacking values, and affordable.
 Many of them are hackable by accident and is unintended by the manufacturers.